Last updated on April 16th, 2026 at 06:29 pm

 Villa KaTess – private villa

-Villa KaTess offers space for six guests, ideal for families or groups, there’s a pool, sun terrace and garden with a children’s play area and all the mod cons for a stay in Split’s most affluent area!
+Villa KaTess offers space for six guests, ideal for families or groups, you’ll have a private pool, sun terrace and garden with a children’s play area and all the mod cons and essentials for a stay in Split’s most affluent and tranquil area!

 VELI VAROS